 New Jersey Attorneys Helping Victims Of Job-Related Injuries

 A work injury or an illness caused by work conditions can cause lasting harm that can be costly to treat.
 Fortunately, in many cases, workers who suffer harm in the workplace are eligible to recover workers’ compensation medical benefits from their employer’s insurer.
 If you were injured at work or developed an occupational illness, you should consult an attorney to discuss your right to medical benefits.
-The New Jersey workers’ compensation lawyers at Law Offices of Jonathan F. Marshall are dedicated to helping people injured at work recover any workers’ compensation medical benefits that they may be owed, and we can aid you in pursuing the full amount of medical benefits that you are eligible to recover.
+The New Jersey workers’ compensation attorneys at New Jersey Workers Compensation Lawyer of The Law Offices of Jonathan F. Marshall are dedicated to helping people injured at work recover any workers’ compensation medical benefits that they may be owed, and we can aid you in pursuing the full amount of workers’ compensation medical benefits that you are eligible to recover.

 Seeking Workers’ Compensation Medical Benefits

 Any employee who suffers an injury that arises out of the course and scope of his or her work can seek workers’ compensation medical benefits.
 In other words, if a person suffers an injury in a workplace accident, or due to repetitive motions, or contracts an illness due to exposure to harmful chemicals, he or she may be eligible to recover medical benefits.
 Notably, an employer cannot deny an employee the right to medical benefits by arguing that another employee’s negligence caused the injury or that the injury was an inherent risk of the employment, so the employee assumed the risk of the injury.
 There are strict deadlines regarding when an injured employee must notify his or her employer of any injury, and a failure to comply with the deadlines may result in a waiver of the right to recover benefits.